simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-25-angular-performant-drag-and-drop-with-rxjs.md

 ## Optimizing the Change Detection

-By default all the drag events will trigger Change Detection everywhere.
+By default, all the drag events will trigger Change Detection everywhere.
 We see that in the lowest view a drag event is happening that will result in Change Detection being triggered everywhere!

 ![Change Detection Angular](/assets/angular-performant-drag-and-drop/all-triggered.png)